The Myth of Relentless Persistence

 Real-World Examples

-- Slack began as an online game.
+Slack began as an online game.
 The team abandoned the game and turned their internal chat tool into a billion-dollar business.
+I met one of their early employees at a conference who told me they were literally days away from running out of money when they made the pivot.
+Talk about a close call.

 In each case, the founders didnāt stubbornly persist with a doomed idea.
 They listened to the evidence, killed what wasnāt working, and found success elsewhere.